Please read carefully

-PhD projects in the fields of machine intelligence and computational studies and in the broader fields of media theory, art history, computer science, semiotics, philosophy of mind and machines can be submitted to the attention of Prof. Matteo Pasquinelli.
+PhD projects in the fields of media philosophy, media studies, history of science and technology, and in the broader fields of critical theory, cultural studies, translation studies, semiotics, philosophy of mind and artificial intelligence can be submitted to the attention of Prof. Dr. Matteo Pasquinelli.

 For more information about the whole process please contact Mr. Waldemar Präg, Head of Studies and Exams at HfG Karlsruhe.